LaunchCodeEducation/skills-back-end-java/class-prep/8/exercises.md

 Add edit functionality to the `cheese-mvc` application by following these steps.
 It assumes that you've added all of the code from both of the [models lessons](../../videos/).

 1. Stub out two handler methods in `CheeseController`.
 We'll add code to these in a moment, so just put the method outline in place for now.
-    - Create a method to display the form with this signature
+    - Create a method to display the form with this signature:
         ```java
         public String displayEditForm(Model model, @PathVariable int cheeseId)
         ```
     - Create a method to process the form with this signature:
         ```java
-        public String processEditForm(Model model,
-                int cheeseId, String name, String description)
+        public String processEditForm(int cheeseId, String name, String description)
         ```
 1. Add the necessary annotations to these forms for them to both live at the path `/cheese/edit` (not that we've configured `@RequestMapping` on the controller class already), and so that the first handles `GET` requests, and the second `POST` requests.
 You'll need to configure the route for `displayEditForm` to include the path variable, so that paths like `/cheese/edit/3` will work.
 1. Create an `edit.html` view template in `resources/templates/cheese`.